CrunchyData/postgres-operator/hugo/content/Upgrade/_index.md

 This section of the documentation shows specific steps required to the latest version from the previous version.

+### Upgrading to Version 4.1.0 From Previous Versions
+* The pgouser and pgorole files are no longer used for authentication with the server.
+The users and roles are now created using Kubernetes secrets and commands that are built into the operator.
+To migrate the users and roles that are currently setup in the operator you can run the upgrade script.
+The `upgrade-creds.sh` script in the `$PGOROOT/deploy` directory and will use the pgouser and pgorole files that are in `$PGOROOT/conf/postgres-operator` directory by default.
+You can also pass in the path to the files as command line arguments by running `$PGOROOT/deploy/upgrade-creds.sh /path/to/pgorole /path/to/pgouser`.
+The new secrets can be see by running `kubectl get secrets -n $PGO_OPERATOR_NAMESPACE`.

 ### Upgrading to Version 3.5.0 From Previous Versions
  * For clusters created in prior versions that used pgbackrest, you will be required to first create a pgbasebackup for those clusters,